airbytehq/abctl/README.md

 `install` supports the following optional flags:

 > [!NOTE]
 > An `-` in the default column indicates no value can be provided.
+>
-These flags behave as a switch, enabled
-> if defined, disabled if not.
+> These flags behave as a switch, enabled if provided, disabled if not.

 | name              | default   | description                                                                                                                                                                                                                                            |
 |-------------------|-----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|